RoboDD/robodd.github.io/_pages/about.md

   - /about.html
 ---

-I am pursuing M.Sc. degree in Robotics at the University of Bristol, starting from September 2022.
-I received the B.Sc. degree with honours in Applied Mathematics from the Xi'an Jiaotong-Liverpool University and University of Liverpool in July 2022.
-Everyone is warmly welcome to drop me an email to reach out!
+I am Ziniu WU, pursuing an M.Sc. degree in Robotics at the University of Bristol.
+I received a B.Sc. degree in Applied Mathematics from the Xi’an Jiaotong-Liverpool University and the University of Liverpool in 2022.

+**I am actively looking for a PhD position in Robotics and AI!**

 Updates